mouseless/json-concepts/buildrjs/specs/01-basics/00-basics.md

 Although it is more or less of a self explanatory example, what this document represents will become more and more clear as you go throughout this document.
-For now, we only need you to realise that this document defines concepts to validate a schema like the following;
+For now, we only need you to realise that this file defines concepts to validate a schema like the following;

 `SCHEMA: greeting.service.json`